GoogleChrome/developer.chrome.com/site/en/blog/extension-news-october-2023/index.md

 Service worker-related stability issues have been resolved.
 In Chrome 116, we added strong keep-alives to extension APIs that [display a user prompt](/blog/chrome-116-beta-whats-new-for-extensions/#sw-keepalive) and improved support for WebSockets (see the [Using WebSockets in extensions](/docs/extensions/mv3/tut_websockets/) tutorial).
 From Chrome 118 onward, a service worker will stay alive during an [active Debugger API session](/docs/extensions/reference/debugger/).

 Check out our updated [Service Worker guidance](/docs/extensions/mv3/service_workers/service-worker-lifecycle/#timeouts) for more details.
-If your users still encounter service worker-related stability issues in Chrome > 119, [please let us know](/docs/extensions/support-feedback/).
+If your users still encounter service worker-related stability issues in Chrome versions after 119, [please let us know](/docs/extensions/support-feedback/).

 #### Increased security {: #security-increase }

-Previously, navigating to some chrome:// URLs using [`tabs.update`](/docs/extensions/reference/tabs/#method-update), [`tabs.create`](/docs/extensions/reference/tabs/#method-create), and [`windows.create`](/docs/extensions/reference/windows/#method-create) emitted an error or would crash.
-Also, [`tabs.update`](/docs/extensions/reference/tabs/#method-update) couldn't open a Javascript URL.
-In Chrome 117, the list of chrome:// URLs we check for has been expanded, and the Javascript URL blocking now also applies to all extension API methods.
+Previously, navigating to some chrome:// URLs using [`tabs.update()`](/docs/extensions/reference/tabs/#method-update), [`tabs.create`](/docs/extensions/reference/tabs/#method-create), and [`windows.create()`](/docs/extensions/reference/windows/#method-create) emitted an error or would crash Chrome.
+Also, [`tabs.update()`](/docs/extensions/reference/tabs/#method-update) couldn't open a Javascript URL.
+In Chrome 117, we expanded the number of supported chrome:// URLs, and the Javascript URL blocking now also applies to all extension API methods.

 In Chrome 117, users will receive proactive notifications on the Chrome Extensions page if an extension they've installed is no longer available on the Chrome Web Store.
 This can happen if the developer unpublishes the extension, it's taken down for policy violations, or it's identified as malware.
 For a deep dive, see [Bringing Safety Check to the chrome://extensions page](/en/blog/extension-safety-hub/).

-In Chrome 118, extensions will not be allowed to navigate to file:// URLs using the `chrome.tabs` and `chrome.windows` APIs, unless the “Allow access to file URLs” option is enabled on the extension’s details page.
+In Chrome 118, extensions will not be allowed to navigate to file:// URLs using the `chrome.tabs` and `chrome.windows` APIs unless the “Allow access to file URLs” option is enabled on the extension’s details page.
 See the [WECG discussion](https://github.com/w3c/webextensions/issues/426).

 ### More API launches {: #apis-others }

 - **Runtime API:** Starting in Chrome 116, you can use [`runtime.getContexts()`](/docs/extensions/reference/runtime/#method-getContexts) to retrieve information about active contexts.
 For example, you can check if there's an [active offscreen document](/docs/extensions/reference/offscreen/#example-maintaining-the-lifecycle-of-an-offscreen-document).
 - **Side Panel API** In [Chrome 116](https://chromiumdash.appspot.com/commit/8e7430446eaa0b80964b0ab1fd816ac6f33fd4cd) you can use [`sidepanel.open()`](/docs/extensions/reference/sidepanel/#method-open), to open the extension side panel programmatically in response to a user gesture, such as a context menu click.
 See an extension sample here
-- **TabCapture API** Added the ability to call `getMediaStreamId()` from the extension service worker and obtain a MediaStream from a stream ID in an offscreen document in Chrome 116.
+- **TabCapture API** Added the ability to call `getMediaStreamId()` from the extension service worker and obtain a [`MediaStream`](https://developer.mozilla.org/docs/Web/API/MediaStream) object from a stream ID in an offscreen document in Chrome 116.
 See [Audio recording and screen capture](/docs/extensions/mv3/screen_capture/) for examples.
-- **DeclarativeNetRequest API:** The default value for the [isUrlFilterCaseSensitive](/docs/extensions/reference/declarativeNetRequest/#property-RuleCondition-isUrlFilterCaseSensitive) property was changed to `false` in [Chrome 118](https://chromiumdash.appspot.com/commit/d90e6a56d0e77ce5d278a5b070098c5d8f7081fd).
+- **DeclarativeNetRequest API:** The default value for the [`isUrlFilterCaseSensitive`](/docs/extensions/reference/declarativeNetRequest/#property-RuleCondition-isUrlFilterCaseSensitive) property was changed to `false` in [Chrome 118](https://chromiumdash.appspot.com/commit/d90e6a56d0e77ce5d278a5b070098c5d8f7081fd).

 ### Coming soon... {: #coming-soon-apis }

 Upcoming Chrome versions will release features that will complete the remaining items on the [known issues page](/docs/extensions/migrating/known-issues/#closing-the-platform-gap).
 Additionally, we plan to add the following features:

 - The **UserScripts API** will allow user script managers to coordinate how and when to inject a collection of user scripts into web pages.
 Currently available in Canary [behind a flag](/docs/extensions/reference/userscripts).
 See the [WECG proposal](https://github.com/w3c/webextensions/blob/main/proposals/user-scripts-api.md) for details.
 - The **ReadingList API** will allow developers to create, read, update, and delete metadata located in the Reading List panel of the side panel.
-See the [ReadingList API proposal](https://docs.google.com/document/d/1f1wW2955nY5Rp3vfS0JGuo1kACOAmsjZupvLYknWKII/) and [Chromium Bug](https://bugs.chromium.org/p/chromium/issues/detail?id=1421058) for details.
+Watch [What's new in Chrome extensions](/docs/extensions/whatsnew/) for the announcement.
 - The number of **DeclarativeNetRequest API** static and enabled rulesets will be increased in Chrome 120.
 Currently available in Canary.
-- The **File Handling API:** is will be available for ChromeOS extensions starting in ChromeOS 120, which lets extensions open files with specified MIME types and file extensions.
-To implement file handling add a [set of rules](https://github.com/WICG/file-handling/blob/main/explainer.md#example-manifest) to the manifest.json.
-This feature works the same as for progressive web apps.
-For more information, see [this file handling article](/articles/file-handling/).
+- The **File Handling API:** is will be available for ChromeOS extensions starting in ChromeOS 120, which lets extensions open files with specified MIME types and file extensions in a similar manner to web platform file handling.
-- Extensions will be able to use the web [Push API](https://developer.mozilla.org/docs/Web/API/Push_API) via [self.registration.pushManager.subscribe()](https://developer.mozilla.org/docs/Web/API/PushManager/subscribe) without showing a user-visible notification by setting userVisibleOnly to false.
+- Extensions will be able to use the web [Push API](https://developer.mozilla.org/docs/Web/API/Push_API) via [self.registration.pushManager.subscribe()](https://developer.mozilla.org/docs/Web/API/PushManager/subscribe) without showing a user-visible notification by setting `userVisibleOnly` to `false`.
 This will make push notifications a more seamless alternative to WebSockets in service workers (MV3) for asynchronous client-server communication.
 See [Chromium bug](https://bugs.chromium.org/p/chromium/issues/detail?id=1319986) and [WECG discussion](https://github.com/w3c/webextensions/issues/208) for details.

-Stay tuned to the [What's new in extensions](/docs/extensions/whatsnew) page for these announcements as soon as they are made available in [Chrome Beta](https://chromestatus.com/roadmap).
+Stay tuned to the [What's new in extensions](/docs/extensions/whatsnew) page for announcements as soon as these features are available in [Chrome Beta](https://chromestatus.com/roadmap).

 ## Documentation upgrades {: #new-docs }

 We've also been improving and adding to our documentation.
-Please continue to ask questions on the [chromium-group](https://groups.google.com/a/chromium.org/g/chromium-extensions) and report documentation issues.
+Please continue to ask questions on the [chromium-group](https://groups.google.com/a/chromium.org/g/chromium-extensions) and [report documentation issues](/docs/extensions/support-feedback/file-a-bug/).

 ### Highlights {: #doc-highlights }